NazaninFarzady/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project

-The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
+The repository for the final project of the Coursera Data Specialization: Getting and Cleaning Data

 1. The submitted data set is tidy.